 Duration: 60 minutes

-This module introduces the student to various simple techniques, including concentration, analytical meditation, and visualization, which is a speciality of Tibetan Buddhism.
+This module introduces the student to various simple techniques, including concentration, analytical meditation, and visualization, which is a specialty of Tibetan Buddhism.

 Duration: Four classes of 90 minutes each